torlemann/dry-star-7804/README.md

 ​
 As a visitor
 When I visit the patient index page
-I see the names of all patients listed from oldest to youngest
+I see the names of all adult patients (age is greater than 18), And I see the names are in ascending alphabetical order (A - Z, you do not need to account for capitalization)
 ```
 ​
 ## Extensions